Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Look at it this way: In a criminal investigation, the police typically cast a wide net and look at any and all possible suspects.
 They then narrow down those suspects based on evidence.

-The articles we just talked about do the opposite.
-They pick one person or group and immediately begin building a case against that person or group without looking at any other possibilities.
+The articles we just talked about (as well as conspiracy theories) do the opposite: they pick one person or group and immediately begin building a case against that person or group without looking at any other possibilities.

 In a criminal investigation, more credence is given to direct evidence than circumstantial evidence.